redpointsec/web-services-training/README.md

 java -jar graphql-poc.jar
 ```

-!This is a 2 hour training so we don't have a lot of time to triage and help setup environments for everyone, please come prepared with these things already downloaded and running
+###### This is a 2 hour training so we don't have a lot of time to triage and help setup environments for everyone, please come prepared with these things already downloaded and running